gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 that destroys the body experiencing it?

 This is not an abstract question for Dostoevsky.
-It is the shape of his entire theology — the relationship between suffering and grace, between destruction and illumination.
+It is the shape of his entire theology: the relationship between suffering and grace, between destruction and illumination.